-The exam starts at the inguinal ligament with the common femoral vein (CFV), proceeds through the branching of the saphenous vein (SaphV), and then the further branching of the CFV into the deep femoral vein (DFV) and the femoral vein (FV).
+The exam starts just below the inguinal ligament with the common femoral vein (CFV), proceeds through the branching of the saphenous vein (SaphV), and then the further branching of the CFV into the deep femoral vein (DFV) and the femoral vein (FV).
 The FV is lost about half way down the medial thigh as it runs deep behind muscles.
 The main deep vein is seen again at the posterior knee as the FV becomes the popliteal vein (PopV) and this is followed through two branchings.

 The blind spots are the iliac vein above the CFV and the portion of the FV between the mid thigh and the PopV.
-We partly deal with these two areas with color flow Doppler (CF) and pulse wave Doppler (PW) as described a little later.
+We partly deal with these two areas with color flow Doppler (Color) and pulse wave Doppler (PW) as described a little later.

 Most DVTs involve multiple sections of veins by the time the patient presents clinically.
 However, the following diagram shows the location of isolated DVTs in one reasonably large study.
-The PopV was the most common site for an isolated DVT while the DFV was the most unusual, which is fortunate because it is more difficult to image.
+The PopV was the most common site for an isolated DVT while the DFV was the most unusual, which is fortunate because it can be more difficult to image.

-Patient positioning: Although standard patient positioning for leg vein US has been supine, a comparison of the exam in the standing and the supine positions convinced us that the standing position will be the standard clinic approach.
+Patient positioning: Although standard patient positioning for leg vein US has been supine, a comparison of the exam in the standing and the supine positions convinced us that the standing position should be the default clinic approach.
 Here are the factors that influenced this decision, as well as circumstances that cause reversion to a supine exam.
 If possible, the prone position is probably better for the popliteal exam if the standing position has trouble showing collapsibility.

 1. The veins are more distended and usually easier to see in the standing position for both the femoral and popliteal regions.